RedFoxMain/SimpleVirtualMachine/README.md

 ## Architecture
 ### Code
 The Vm reads *.bin file and then loads all the code at address 0x0000.
-By default, the Vm can store 2048(2kB) different commands. <br>
+By default, the Vm can store 2048(2 kB) different commands. <br>
-I think that in the future, I might allow the user to decide where he may allocate memory, but for now, the Vm has only 4kB of memory.
+I think that in the future, I might allow the user to decide where he may allocate memory, but for now, the Vm has only 4 kB of memory.

 ### Memory
 Memory is linear and divided into three segments.